LIS 512: Advanced Course Snapshot

 Optional readings are assigned to students to complement and encourage students to think critically about experiential learning and the workplace across LIS environments.

-Digital Journal
+Reflective Journal

-Students are required to contribute to a digital journal each week they work over the course of the semester.
+Students are encouraged to contribute to a digital journal each week they work over the course of the semester.
 These entries allow for students to reflect on their work that week, discuss their progress toward identified goals, and raise any questions for the instructor.
 These will be an invaluable tool for the students’ final reflections.

 Discussions and reflections

-Field Experience Reports (Contract, Midpoint, Final)
+Field Experience Reports (Contract, Midpoint Reflection, and Final Reflection)

 In addition to weekly journal entries and discussion participation, students complete three course assignments relative to their field experiences: a goals statement (identifying site location, supervisor, project scope, deliverables, and schedule, as well as short- and long-term goals); midpoint report (review of work thus far and basic research on field experience site); and final reflection with products (reflection of work and experience, with final deliverables appended).